 A few hundred years ago, this story apparently induced people all over the British Isles to carve faces into their root veggies during the annual autumnal decorative gourd season.
 Turnips—sturdy; dependable; abundant—were the canvas of choice, but people also carved beets and potatoes in order to ward off wandering Jack and others who might bear them ill will.

 When Irish immigrants arrived in the United States in the 19th century, they discovered the pumpkin, which resulted in the jolly American jack-o’-lantern that dominates Halloween imagery today.

-Given the current pumpkin crisis in the UK, English Heritage is encouraging people to literally go back to their roots and carve turnip jack-o’-lanterns.
+Given the pumpkin crisis in the UK, English Heritage was encouraging people to literally go back to their roots and carve turnip jack-o’-lanterns.
 If this trend catches on, it could really shake up the country’s pumpkin-growing industry—according to the Guardian, 95 percent of the estimated 10 million pumpkins grown in the UK end up being carved for Halloween, with just five percent being turned into soups, stews, and pies.